 For Part 3, the updates in this section come from lines 19-25.
 This part of the 941 return identifies wages that we are reporting and allocable health care costs that are being applied for FFCRA and ERC.
 Plus, they had to figure out how to report items from quarter one for the ERC (only should be used for quarter two).

 To help understand your health care costs for reporting purposes, the IRS has a section of FAQs on how to determine the amount of allocable qualified health plan expenses.

 For Worksheet 1, there are three steps to determine the nonrefundable and refundable credits to apply to the Form 941.
 You will find this worksheet in the Form 941 instructions.

 Reminder, if you took only partial credits to enter your wages accordingly on this worksheet.

-The goal of Form 941 is to make sure that the amounts we show for liabilities ties out to our deposits, deferral and credits.
+The goal of the 941 return is to make sure that the amounts we show for liabilities ties out to our deposits, deferral and credits.
 This is especially complicated given that relief provisions have now affected payroll records and reporting.

 WE CAN HELP